WNEP-TV: Sale to Nexstar Media Group and resale to Tegna Inc.

-On December 3, 2018, Irving, Texas–based Nexstar Media Group—which has owned NBC affiliate WBRE-TV since 1997 and operated CBS affiliate WYOU-TV since 1996 (running the latter through a shared services agreement with Mission Broadcasting since 1998 after selling the license to acquire WBRE through a grandfathered LMA)—announced it would acquire the assets of Tribune Media for $6.4 billion in cash and debt.
-Nexstar was precluded from acquiring WNEP directly or indirectly, as FCC regulations prohibit common ownership of more than two stations in the same media market, or two or more of the four highest-rated stations in the market.
-(Furthermore, any attempt by Nexstar to assume the operations of WNEP through local marketing or shared services agreements would have been subject to regulatory hurdles that could have delayed completion of the FCC and Justice Department's review and approval process for the acquisition.)
-As such, Nexstar was required to sell either WNEP or both WBRE and WYOU (separately as it would break the grandfathered LMA) to separate, unrelated companies to address the ownership conflict.
+On December 3, 2018, Irving, Texas–based Nexstar Media Group—owner of WBRE-TV and operator of WYOU—announced it would acquire the assets of Tribune Media for $6.4 billion in cash and debt.
+Nexstar was required to sell either WNEP or both WBRE and WYOU to separate, unrelated companies to address the ownership conflict.
 On January 31, 2019, Nexstar announced that WNEP, along with WTKR and WGNT in Norfolk, Virginia, would be sold to independent third parties in order to address ownership conflicts involving existing Nexstar properties in both markets.
-On March 20, 2019, McLean, Virginia-based Tegna Inc. announced it would purchase WNEP from Nexstar upon consummation of the merger, as part of the company's sale of nineteen Nexstar- and Tribune-operated stations to Tegna and the E. W. Scripps Company (the latter of which would acquire New York City's WPIX, which would later be re-acquired by Nexstar) in separate deals worth $1.32 billion; along with Harrisburg sister station WPMT (which was also acquired by Tegna as part of the spin-offs).
-This made WNEP among the first television properties in Pennsylvania for Tegna.
+On March 20, 2019, McLean, Virginia–based Tegna Inc. announced it would purchase WNEP from Nexstar upon consummation of the merger, as part of the company's sale of nineteen Nexstar- and Tribune-operated stations to Tegna and the E. W. Scripps Company in separate deals worth $1.32 billion.
+This made WNEP, along with Harrisburg sister station WPMT, among the first television properties in Pennsylvania for Tegna.
 The sale was approved by the FCC on September 16, and was completed three days later.

+On August 19, 2025, Nexstar announced it would acquire Tegna itself.
+Unlike when the Nexstar-Tribune deal occurred, the "top four" rule had been struck down in federal court.
+The transaction was completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WNEP from being integrated into WBRE and WYOU.